rlugojr/RepData_PeerAssessment1/PA1_template.md

 ##Purpose

-To create a literate program that will document the methods used for data processing, analysis and visualization, provided in a form through which the research can be easily understood and reproduced.
+To create a literate program that documents the methods used for data processing, analysis and visualization, provided in a form through which the research can be easily understood and reproduced.

 ##Prepare environment
 ###Load libraries.
-The libraries used to create this literate program are : Tidyverse (includes Tidyr, dplyr, ggplot2, etc,) for data preparation and visualization, Lattice for additional visualizations, XTable to facilitate the display tables in this document.
+The libraries used to create this literate program are : Tidyverse (includes Tidyr, dplyr, ggplot2, etc,) for data preparation and visualization, Lattice for additional visualizations, knitr to generate the markdown and HTML documents and XTable to facilitate the display tables in this document.
 Also, a custom CSS file (included in the repo) was used to modify the style for tables and other HTML elements.

 ```r